Visiting Fellows Program

 A Visiting Fellow can hold a fellowship at the Center for at most two semesters every six years.
 In other words, after your first semester-long Fellowship, you can spend another semester as a Center Fellow in the six years following.
 If you have spent an academic year at the Center, you have to wait six years to be eligible for another Visiting Fellowship at the Center for Dewey Studies.
 After six years, the clock is reset.
 Those ineligible for the Visiting Fellows Program are still welcome to come to the Center as visiting researchers.

-Click here to apply
+Click here to fill out the application form

 The Center for Dewey Studies Visiting Fellows program has been inspired by similar programs at the Center for Philosophy of Science at the University of Pittsburgh, the Safra Center for Ethics at Harvard, and the Minnesota Center for Philosophy of Science.